kalebtesfay/Animal_Shelter_System/README.txt

 Purpose of Deliverable:
   - The purpose of this Deliverable is to implement the following features:
     - Staff
-      - View Animals
+      - Edit any Animals Profile.
-        - Allows the Staff to view all the animals in the Database.
-      - Add Animal
-        - Allows the Staff to add animals profile required by the ACM to the Database.
-      - Add Client
-        - Allows the Staff to add Clients with basic contact information.
     - Client
-      - View Animals
-        - Allows the Clients to view all the animals in the Database.
+      - Edit Clients Own Detailed information.

 List of Source/Header/Data File:
-  - This folder contains 23 files (not counting the README) and 1 Folder
+  - This folder contains 25 files (not counting the README) and 1 Folder
     - Task: Programming Implementations
       - 1 Folder
         - database